rails753developer/ruby_eval/hamming/README.md

 The Hamming distance between these two DNA strands is 7.

-***
+* * * *

 # Implementation notes

 The Hamming distance is only defined for sequences of equal length.
 If the 2 supplied sequences are of different length raise an error.

 Implement a Class that has a method that takes 2 string arguments(representing 2 sequences).
 The method should return a number indicating the Hamming distance.
-You may name the class any methods anything you choose, but follow Ruby and OOP(object oriented programming) conventions.
+You may name the class and methods anything you choose, but follow Ruby and OOP(object oriented programming) conventions.

 ex: